ibtehaj48/cypress-12/README.md

 3) Execute the following command in terminal `npm install` or `npm i` for installing the required packages
 4) Execute the following command in terminal to run the tests in Cypress runner (UI) `npm run cy:open`
 5) Execute the following command in terminal to run the tests in headless mode `npm run cy:run`
-6) For running specific scenario: Run `npm run tag:only` and set tag `@only` above the scenario you want to run

 ### Framework Structure